 The Norwegian Forest Cat is famous for a very dense, long-haired coat and large size.
 They come in pretty much every color, including blue, and have copper, gold, and green eyes.
 You might be rather surprised to find out that they only need grooming once a week, given how long and thick their fur is!

 These cats are very playful and enjoy spending time with their family, and they are most definitely gentle giants.
 They won’t necessarily want to curl up on your lap, but they will enjoy sleeping next to you and will follow you around.
 Norwegian Forest Cats do well with children and other pets thanks to their gentle and calm nature.

-So, if you’re interested in finding a blue cat to add to your household, you now have an idea about the very different appearances and personalities amongst them.
+So, if you’re interested in finding a blue cat to add to your household, you now have an idea about the very different appearances and personalities among them.
 While the Russian Blue, Chartreux, Korat, and Nebelung are the only cats that are “true blues,” many other breeds carry the blue gene.
 Not all blue cats are alike, either in appearance or temperament, so do your homework, and maybe you’ll bring a new blue kitten (or rescue cat) into your family.

-Featured Image: Elisa Putti, Shutterstock
+Featured Image Credit: Elisa Putti, Shutterstock